 What Is Sustainable Tourism?
 (And Is It Enough?)

-As part of our ongoing commitment to champion sustainable tourism, we’re breaking down not only what the travel industry is doing to lower its carbon footprint and give back, but what we as travellers should be considering before booking our next getaway.
+As part of our ongoing commitment to champion sustainable travel, we’re breaking down not only what the travel industry is doing to lower its carbon footprint and give back, but what we as travellers should be considering before booking our next getaway.
 Let’s start at the very beginning: what exactly is ecotourism?
 And is making travel sustainable enough, or do we need to go further?

 What Is Sustainable Tourism?